-Strategic rationale: Realising the near-term east coast gas market potential.
+Strategic rationale: Realising the near-term potential of the Australian east coast gas market.

-Senex holds over 2,000 square kilometres of gas acreage in the Surat Basin, a prolific onshore energy-producing region of Australia’s east coast.
-Senex has estimated proved plus probable (2P) gas reserves of 438 petajoules at 30 June 2017.
+Senex holds around 2,000 square kilometres of gas acreage in the Surat Basin, a prolific onshore energy-producing region of Australia’s east coast.
+Senex has estimated proved plus probable (2P) gas reserves of 615 petajoules at 30 June 2018.
 The company is focused on progressing its key gas projects in the Surat, including the Western Surat Gas Project north of Roma and Project Atlas near Wandoan and Miles.